vlang/v/CONTRIBUTING.md

 The V compiler is modular, and can be used by other applications.
 It is located in `cmd/v/` and `vlib/v/`.

-The most important and usefult command to remember when working on the V compiler is `v self`.
+The most important and useful command to remember when working on the V compiler is `v self`.
 It rebuilds the V compiler.